Sahil321-coder-code/RasBuddy/Important Files/Libraries/Google Drive Link.md

-Copy this link and paste it in your browser, and download the two files on your desktop (Note: use these files only)
+Copy this link and paste it in your browser, and download the files on your desktop (Note: use these files only)

 ```bash
 https://drive.google.com/drive/folders/1VTE0Hbcf82uR4VBGM6UFqQJl62SNPxDM?usp=sharing